Amarsingh125/oci-hpc-runbook-openfoam/Documentation/terraform.md

 ## Terraform Installation

-Download the binaries on the [terraform website](https://www.terraform.io/) and unzip the package.
+Download the terraform binaries on the [terraform website](https://www.terraform.io/) and unzip the package.
 Depending on your Linux distribution, it should be similar to this:

 ```
 tf_install_dir=~/tf_install_dir